WHATS HOT

 This discomfort is usually more intense than the way your breasts feel before you get your period.
 Your breasts will continue to grow during pregnancy, but the greatest rate of growth usually occurs during the first 5 months.

 During pregnancy, the nipples and the areola (the dark area around the nipple) usually become larger and may start to darken in color.
 Some women leak a small amount of fluid from their nipples beginning around 16 to 20 weeks of pregnancy.
 This fluid, called colostrum, is a thick, yellowish fluid that is the earliest form of milk.
-Leaking colostrum is normal for all women but is more common in women who have already had a .
+Leaking colostrum is normal for all pregnant women but is more common in women who have already had a baby.

 In the last trimester of pregnancy, you should keep a close eye on your nipples for any changes, such as: